-The contractor prepared correspondence and envelopes, news releases, and other miscellaneous documents, e.g., written testimony presented by legislators to committees.
+The contractor prepared correspondence and envelopes, news releases, and other miscellaneous documents, e.g., written testimony presented by legislators to committees, floor speeches, and charts.
+The secretarial service also makes photocopies of these documents as needed.
+In addition, materials faxed to the Legislative Assembly are received in the secretarial services area, are sorted, and are delivered to the appropriate individuals in the legislative chambers.
 The contractor's employees were assigned work without regard to the political affiliation of the requester.
 For example, no employee was assigned to do work solely for the majority party or solely for the minority party.